ednar28/ednar28/README.md

 - Enhanced and extended features for an insurance application, transitioning from FSD to Nuxt.
 - Tech: Flutter, Nuxt.

-### Web Programmer — Gradin Digital Agency · Full‑time
+### Web Programmer — CV Gradin Digital Agency · Full‑time
 Jun 2020 – Jan 2025 · Surabaya, East Java, Indonesia

 - Developed websites and apps such as E‑Commerce, E‑Catering, a Coaching Web App, and more.